gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The most significant improvement obtained through this upgrade is the improved accuracy of generated manifests for Java code that uses the “invokedynamic” byte code instruction.

+### JCenter repository support

+It is now even easier to obtain JVM dependencies from [Bintray's JCenter Repository](https://bintray.com/bintray/jcenter), with the `jcenter()` repo notation.
+JCenter is a community repository, that is free to publish to via [Bintray](https://bintray.com).

+    repositories {
+        jcenter()
+    }

+This will add [`http://jcenter.bintray.com`](http://jcenter.bintray.com) to your repository list, as an Apache Maven repository.

 ## Fixed issues

 ## Deprecations